-For this command, the DEPTG79 REPORT file would first be passed to the RSCS server of the local node (the default), and then would be sent to the prt1 printer of the paradox.endicott.ibm.com host.
+For this command, the DEPTG79 REPORT file would first be passed to the RSCS server of the local node (the default), and then would be sent to the prt1 printer of the paradox.ourtown.hal.com host.
 Because no RSCS link identifier was provided, a default link of either LPR or LPRP would be used.

-This last example illustrates how various tags might be defined and then used for synchronous and asynchronous remote printing requests.
+• This last example illustrates how various tags might be defined and then used for synchronous and asynchronous remote printing requests.

 '''

 :nick.CMPLXPRT

-:tstprint.lpt0@rocketman.endicott.ibm.com

-:tcpaddr.PRTQ1@monolith.endicott.ibm.com
+:tstprint.lpt0@rocketman.ourtown.hal.com

+:tcpaddr.PRTQ1@monolith.ourtown.hal.com

 :server.rscstst

 :linkid.lprtst

 :nodeid.GDLVME

 Prefix string to turn duplexing OFF; the PostScript command

 string is: %!PS-AdobeCRLF statusdict begin false setduplexmode

-This string should be one contiguous line; it spans multiple lines here only to meet formatting requirements. '''
+This string should be one contiguous line; it spans multiple

+lines been only to most formations.

+'''